zing-rsa/http/README.md

 ## http

-a basic http server built with rusts tcp listener
+a basic http server built on top of a tcp connection in rust

 https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP